CalmDownVal/mc-rcon/readme.md

 ## Example Usage

-This script will connect to a MC Server's RCON port, log in and execute the `say Hello, World!` command.
+This script will connect to a Minecraft Server's RCon port, log in and execute the `say Hello, World!` command.

 ```ts
 import { Client } from '@calmdownval/mc-rcon';